Backgrounder: Fulton County Special Grand Jury Investigation Into 2020 Presidential Interference

 - On August 2, 2022, DA Willis stated she was at least 60 days away from having to decide whether to subpoena Trump to the SGJ.

 - On August 29, 2022, DA Willis stated she is approximately “60% through all of the people” that she intends to bring before the SGJ and that the report will not be completed until after the November general election.

 The SGJ has issued subpoenas to a variety of individuals (staff, advisors, and attorneys for former Trump, Georgia statewide officers and their staff, Georgia legislators, federal legislators, local election workers, members of the press, and a documentary filmmaker).
+Testimony before the House Select Committee investigating the January 6 attack on the U.S. Capitol may also shed light on election interference events in Georgia that are of interest to DA Willis and the SGJ.
 Some individuals have already testified before the SGJ, while others are litigating their subpoenas or are scheduled to testify at a later date.1Since SGJ proceedings are kept secret, the nature and date of the individual’s testimony is limited to public reporting on the progress of the SGJ.
 Individuals in this section are listed in alphabetical order by last name.

 - Kemp litigated the timing of his SGJ subpoena appearance.

 - Trump attorneys Chesebro, Deason, Eastman, and Ellis have filed litigation challenging their SGJ subpoenas.

 - Graham is currently embroiled in litigation to quash his subpoena.

 - States United filed an amicus brief on August 4, 2022.
 Graham and the DA’s office both had an opportunity to respond.

 - Hice was unsuccessful in his efforts to quash his subpoena.